ksztyber/spdk/README.md

 For additional details on how to get more involved in the community, including [contributing code](http://www.spdk.io/development) and participating in discussions and other activities, please refer to [spdk.io](http://www.spdk.io/community)

+<a id="license"></a>
+## License

+The SPDK repo contains multiple git submodules each with its own license info.

+Submodule license info:
+dpdk: see `dpdk/license`
+intel-ipsec-mb: see `intel-ipsec-mb/LICENSE`
+isa-l: see `isa-l/LICENSE`
+libvfio-user: see `libvfio-user/LICENSE`
+ocf: see `ocf/LICENSE`

+The rest of the SPDK repository uses the Open Source BSD-3-Clause license.
+SPDK also uses SPDX Unique License Identifiers to eliminate the need to copy the license text into each individual file.

+Any new file contributions to SPDK shall adhere to the BSD-3-Clause license and use SPDX identifiers.
+Exceptions are subject to usual review and must be listed in this file.

+Exceptions:

+* `include/linux/*` header files are BSD-3-Clause but do not use SPDX identifier to keep them identical to the same header files in the Linux kernel source tree.

+* `include/spdk/tree.h` and `include/spdk/queue_extras` are BSD-2-Clause, since there were primarily
+  imported from FreeBSD.  `tree.h` uses an SPDX identifier but also the license text to reduce differences from the FreeBSD source tree.

+* `lib/util/base64_neon.c` is BSD-2-Clause.